-Deaf Health (formerly Project HOPE) offers health support services to the Deaf, DeafBlind, Hard of Hearing, and Late-Deafened community of Greater Boston and Eastern Massachusetts.
+Deaf Health, now integrated with Independent Living, offers health support services to the Deaf, DeafBlind, Hard of Hearing, and Late-Deafened community of Greater Boston and Eastern Massachusetts.
 Deaf Health is based in our Boston office, but we collaborate with DEAF, Inc.’s regional offices and partner with other agencies to meet individual and community needs for health information and support.

 Our health support services include the following components.
 Click on a component to jump to that section.